MartinYe1234/Graph_Creation_Animation/README.md

 ![algoselction](https://i.imgur.com/cgKW9r0.png)
 After clicking "Run", a gif will be generated, showing the algorithm being run on your custom graph.
 An example is shown below.
 ![gifgeneration](https://i.imgur.com/8q9Weus.gif)

+The user interface and graph creation was done using pygame and networkx.
+The animation of the graphs was done using matplotlib.

+Includes: DFS, BFS, Kruskal's and Dijkstras

+This project was meant to be a culmination of all the skills learned so far.
+These include various graph theory algorithms, the OOP paradigm, the use of various python libraries and designing a user friendly interface to allow for a comphrensive experience.